Author: Jason Hiner

 1. Conference room computing

-That’s why slate computers could become the conference room PCs of choice.
-People could use them to access documents, emails, images, and illustrations needed for the meeting.
-A presenter could send a PowerPoint file before a meeting and attendees could access the PPT from their personal slates during the meeting, and make their own notes on it.
-And, employees in the meeting could share visuals with the rest of the people in the meeting just by pulling up the data on-screen and then flipping the slate around.
+Slate computers could become the conference room PCs of choice.
+People could use them to access documents, emails, images, and illustrations needed for the meeting, make their own notes, and share visuals just by pulling up the data on-screen and flipping the slate around.